allenrobel/configs/README.md

 source env/env
 ```

-By default, setup_repo.bash uses `uv sync` to install runtime dependencies only.
+By default, setup_repo.bash uses `uv sync --no-group dev --no-group test` to install
-There are two other sets of dependencies, described below, that are not installed
+base runtime dependencies only.
+There are two other sets of dependencies, described
-by default.
+below, that are not installed by default.

 ### Dependencies for testing